 Next, we’d like you to look at some trends and research in both technology and education.
 Throughout this section, take some notes as you will be writing a reflection about this later.

 Let’s start by visiting Speak Up, a national online research project facilitated by Project Tomorrow, which gives individuals the opportunity to share their viewpoints about key educational issues and produces a final report each year.
-Start this section by reading the latest survey findings: Digital Learning 24/7: Understanding Technology — Enhances Learning in the Lives of Today’s Students
+There are annual reports, infographics and presentations.

 Next, we’d like you to visit the Pew Internet and American Life Project.
 There you will find ongoing research into how technology is changing the way we live.
 In particular, look at what they are saying about Internet and Technology.